jmstipanowich/Movie-Data-Repo/README.md

 Once you're done with the 10 sections in Phase 1, please start on the project.
 Do that by forking this repository, cloning it locally, and working in the `student.ipynb` file.
 Make sure to also add and commit a pdf of your presentation to the repository with a file name of `presentation.pdf`.

 ### 2. The Project Review

-_Note: On-campus students may have different review processes, please speak with your instructor._

 > **When you start on the project, please also reach out to an instructor immediately to schedule your project review** (if you're not sure who to schedule with, please ask in Slack!)